pleonex/PleOps.Cake/README.md

   self-contained applications.

-- `Create-PreviewRelease`: run `Prepare-Release`, push the artifacts into the preview feeds, push the documentation into preview and tag the release.
+- `Create-PreviewRelease`: run `Prepare-Release`, push the artifacts into the preview feeds and push the documentation into preview.

 - `Promote-Release`: repackage the NuGet without the _preview_ suffix, push into the release feed, push the documentation and create the GitHub release or